enkidevs/curriculum/python/core/playing-with-time/playing-with-time.md

 ---
 ## Content

-The `time` module is widely used for time manipulation, representation and conversion.
+The `time` module is widely used for time manipulation, representation, and conversion.

-Keep in mind an `import` is needeed:
+Keep in mind an `import` is needed:
 ```python
 import time
 ```